-Several companies have proposed solar powered battery charging stations that could help to avoid dependence on utility power for EV charging.
-Besides addressing the EV recharge issue, the deployment of these solar charging stations would foster wider adoption of photovoltaics, it would reduce cost and improve efficiency.
+Several companies have proposed solar powered battery charging stations.
+These could help to avoid dependence on utility power for EV charging.
+Besides addressing the EV recharge issue, the deployment of these solar charging stations would foster wider adoption of photovoltaics.
+It would also reduce cost while improving efficiency.

 Priced at about $14,000 for the PV panels and an additional $3000 for the vehicle charger, Sun Pods is targeting fleet operators like municipal or postal authorities besides owners of parking lots, at shopping malls and so on.
 An additional target market is for applications like golf carts, fork lift trucks, and such materials handling equipment besides places like airports, rail, and marine stations.
 The company hopes to sell 5000 stations a year.

 Younicos AG of Berlin, Germany has designed this solar charging station with some innovative ideas.
-The 12 module solar array is mounted on a tracking stand that tracks the sun to harvest some 40 percent more solar energy than fixed solar arrays.
-The 10 KW generator is stored in a Vanadium Redox flow 100KWh battery so that the solar energy is available even at the night and on cloudy days.
+The 12 module solar array is mounted on a tracking stand.
+This tracking stand tracks the sun to harvest some 40 percent more solar energy than fixed solar arrays.
+The 10 KW generator is stored in a Vanadium Redox flow 100KWh battery.
+It does it in such a way that the solar energy is available even at the night and on cloudy days.
 The Yana docking station, as it is called, can charge up to 8 vehicles at a time through intelligent connectors.
 The connectors are provided with a GSM based communications link to an external agency that bills the customer.
 The Yana has also been designed with illuminated advertising panels to generate additional revenue for the installer.

-Romag the Durham, UK based manufacturer of photovoltaic glass panels has developed this carport that houses PV panels on the roof to recharge an EV parked below.
-Since cars are parked for a long time at home or workplaces or even on errands like shopping or entertainment, the ability to “top-up” the charge when parked would be a good added advantage to the wider adoption of EVs.
+Romag the Durham, UK based manufacturer of photovoltaic glass panels has developed this carport.
+It houses PV panels on the roof to recharge an EV parked below.
+In addition, since cars are parked for a long time at home or workplaces or even on errands like shopping or entertainment, the ability to “top-up” the charge when parked would be a good added advantage to the wider adoption of EVs.
 The Romag carport is less elaborate than the one by Envision that is partnering GM to install charging carports in the US.

 Honda has been testing solar-powered public EV charging stations and has conducted a range of test on electric vehicles in real-world urban transportation environments.
 These solar powered charging stations can not only charge electric vehicles, but can also be used to recharge electric scooters.

-The Beautiful Earth Group of Brooklyn, New York that gifted the solar charging station to the Brooklyn Bridge park had first installed it in an industrial lot in Red Hook, Brooklyn.
-To illustrate the modular concept of its design, the company used standard components, PV panels from Sharp, recyclable batteries from Trojan Batteries, inverter from Outback Systems of Washington, mounted on a rack from Unirack, New Mexico and the whole structure on recycled shipping containers.
-The solar charging station demonstrated that it could charge an EV like the BMW mini E in 3 hours and it can travel a distance of 100 mile.
+The Beautiful Earth Group of Brooklyn, New York that gifted the solar charging station to the Brooklyn Bridge Park.
+It had first installed it in an industrial lot in Red Hook, Brooklyn.
+Furthermore, to illustrate the modular concept of its design, the company used standard components, PV panels from Sharp, recyclable batteries from Trojan Batteries, inverter from Outback Systems of Washington, mounted on a rack from Unirack, New Mexico and the whole structure on recycled shipping containers.
+In addition, the solar charging station demonstrated that it could charge an EV like the BMW mini E in 3 hours and it can travel a distance of 100 mile.
 The BE group also demonstrated that the charging station could be dismantled from one location and reassembled at another location to establish a portable charging station.

 With the expected wider adoption of EVs in the coming years, there would be need for roadside battery recharge stations like the gasoline stations that we see all around.
-The Israel based architectural studio Geotectura in cooperation with Malka Architects has conceptualized this “Green Gasoline Station” that would harvest solar energy from roof mounted panels and charge vehicles at recharge poles, under its beautiful canopy structure that is open on all sides.
+The Israel based architectural studio Geotectura in cooperation with Malka Architects has conceptualized this “Green Gasoline Station“.
+It would harvest solar energy from roof-mounted panels.
+Furthermore, it would charge vehicles at recharge poles, under its beautiful canopy structure that is open on all sides.
 In areas with sufficient wind velocities, there could also be wind turbines located on the roof.
 The service area and a cafe are located underground.

 To encourage employees to shift to EVs, many corporates are installing EV charge stations.
 This installation is in Toyota city in Japan, which houses the car manufacturing plant as well as housing for many of its employees.
 Each solar charging station produces 1.9 kW of power which is stored in a 8.4 kWh battery pack.
 The station is additionally connected to the grid to provide for days of low solar generation.

 GE Industrial Solutions unveiled this first carport at its Plainville, Connecticut facility with solar photovoltaic panels on the roof feeding power to the EV chargers on the ground.
-This design will be extended to cover a 500 space car park that will eventually generate 1.6 MW of power.
-The solar car park will be connected to the grid to export power on sunny days and to import power on other days.
+This design will extend to cover a 500 space car park that will eventually generate 1.6 MW of power.
+The solar car park will connect to the grid to export power on sunny days and to import power on other days.